 To carry out our business and to provide a service or carry out a contract with you:

-• Process payments.
-Please note that Nottingham Lakeside Arts does not store any Credit Card or other payment information once the transaction has been completed and we will ensure that this is carried out securely and in accordance with the Payment Card Industry Data Security Standard (PCI-DSS).
+- Process payments.
+Please note that Lakeside Arts does not store any Credit Card or other payment information once the transaction has been completed.
+We will ensure that this is carried out securely and in accordance with the Payment Card Industry Data Security Standard (PCI-DSS).

 Where we have your consent:

-• Send you updates about what’s on, ticket offers and news or about supporting us.
+- Send you updates about what’s on, ticket offers and news.

-• Share your details with other arts organisations (e.g. Nevill Holt Opera) whose work you will have booked for through Nottingham Lakeside Arts.
+- Share your details with other arts organisations (e.g. Fabric) whose work you will have booked for through Lakeside Arts.
 You will always be able to opt out of their communications by contacting them directly.

 Where we have justifiable reason (including legal obligation and legitimate interest):

-• For classifying our audience into groups or segments, using booking, publicly available, and purchased geo-demographic profile information.
+- For classifying our audience into groups or segments, using booking, publicly available, and purchased geo-demographic/behavioural profile information.
 These segments help us to understand our audience better and ensure we’re sending relevant messages to each group.

-In all of the above cases we will always keep your rights and interests at the forefront to ensure they are not overridden by your own interests or fundamental rights and freedoms.
+In all of the above cases we will always keep your rights and interests at the forefront to ensure they are not overridden by our own.